-Belief it or not, but one in six workers is a victim of ‘bossing’, being bullied by the boss, according to research in various areas.
+Believe it or not, one in six workers is a victim of ‘bossing’, being bullied by the coward boss, according to research in various areas.
 Even more remarkably, it is chiefly productive employees that are the subject of bullying.
 I am trying to find out why this is and will come back to this at a later stage.

-Especially in a time of economic downturn some managers will turn to bossing.
+Especially in a time of economic downturn, some managers will turn to bossing.
 They hope that the employee himself will resign, so he will not need to bother with severance pay and thus will leave the company in a cheap way.
-In practice, however, many victims might come to stay at home with a burnout, with, depending on prevailing labour laws, possible high costs for the company as a result.
+In practice, however, many victims might come to stay at home with burnout, with, depending on prevailing labor laws, possible high costs for the company as a result.